A cooperative association shall have the following powers:

-(a) To engage in any activity in connection with the marketing, selling, preserving, harvesting, drying, processing, manufacturing, canning, packing, grading, storing, handling or utilization of any agricultural products produced or delivered to it by its members or purchased or received by consignment from other persons, or the manufacturing or marketing of the by- products thereof; or any activity in connection with the purchase, hiring, or use by its members of supplies, machinery, or equipment; or in securing and disseminating market information; or in the financing, directly, through agricultural credit associations, and/or otherwise, any such activities; or in any one or more of the activities specified in this section: Provided, however, That all transactions with nonmembers shall be on terms fixed by the association, and such nonmembers shall not otherwise participate in any benefits derived from such transactions;
+(a) To engage in any qualified activity in connection with any agricultural products or goods and services provided; or any activity in connection with the purchase, hiring or use by its members of supplies, machinery or equipment; or in securing and disseminating market information; or in the financing, directly, through agricultural credit associationsany qualified activities.
+All transactions with nonmembers shall be on terms fixed by the association and nonmembers shall not otherwise participate in any benefits derived from such transactions;

 (c) To act as the agent or representative of any member or members in any of the above-mentioned activities;